 The roasting and blending processes are closely linked.
-To achieve a round and complex espresso the Master Roaster must have intimate knowledge of the specific characteristics of each estate coffee.
+To achieve a round and complex coffee the Master Roaster must have intimate knowledge of the specific characteristics of each estate coffee.

 The majority of blends are created from single farm Red Bourbon and Yellow Bourbon varietals.
 These are first cupped several times at source, then shipped, cupped on arrival, selected and forwarded to our roastery for further cupping.

 Each varietal is individually roasted one sack at a time, using a traditional style drum roaster, where the beans are uniformly heated using natural convection heat.
 The roast cycle is controlled by the Master Roaster- which explains the term “hand roasted” as he checks samples for colour, minutes before deciding when the roast is complete.
 As one roast follows another the temperature inside the Drum rises faster, so only a skilled crafts man can accurately adjust the roasting time to produce a consistent uniform flavour profile.